 Similar to your mortgage, any loans you have against your vehicles are added as liabilities.

 The balance of any checking and saving accounts is included as an asset in your net worth calculation.

 If you have a defined-benefit pension plan, its current value is an asset to be factored into your net worth calculation.

-The problem with adding the value of all your belongings to your net worth statement is that it can be difficult to estimate their value.
-Depending on your situation, you may choose to leave out that estimation when calculating your net worth.
+The problem with adding the value of all your belongings to your net worth statement is it can be difficult to estimate their value.
+Depending on your situation, you may choose to leave out personal property estimations when calculating your net worth.